 Based on the recent progress world-wide, another $15 \sim 20$ % improvement in the field gradient is still needed to reliably satisfy the ILC SCRF requirements.
-R&D will continue with the goal of i) finding the causes of the field gradient limitation, ii) developing countermeasures to remove them, and iii) verifying the countermeasures worked in a statistically meaningful way.
+R&D will continue with the goal of i) finding the causes of the field gradient limitation, ii) developing countermeasures to remove them, and iii) verifying the countermeasures work in a statistically meaningful way.

-A. Cavity surface inspection and improvement of yield
+A. Cavity Surface Inspection and Improvement of Yield

 The electric field gradient is fundamentally limited either by i) field emission, mainly around the "iris" area, or ii) by a quench that is caused by heating from surface defects or dark current, mainly in or near the "equator" area [18].
 The field gradient limit can also be caused by particle contamination during the cavity assembly and integration into the cryomodule.
 An optical inspection system using a high resolution CCD camera has been recently developed by collaboration between Kyoto-University and KEK [32].
-The system has been used to identify local defects in 'hot' area seen with thermometry measurements during vertical testing [33].
-Figure 10 shows the high-resolution camera and an inside surface showing defects identified with this camera.
+The system has been used to identify local defects in 'hot' areas seen with thermometry measurements during vertical testing [33].
+Fig. 11 shows the high-resolution camera and an inside surface showing defects identified with this camera.
 Further investigation using this camera system is underway.
 As this technique matures, it may allow a fast way to identify and correct problems encountered during quality control in the fabrication and preparation process of the cavities.
-A new long-range microscope system is also being developed at JLab and it offers comparable surface view via mirrors.
+A new long-range telescope system is also being developed at JLab and it offers comparable surface view via mirrors.
+A video -scope system with more dynamic accessibility is being developed at LANL [34].

-Fig.10.
-Observation of inner surface of a cavity using a high-resolution optical camera system.
+Fig.11.
+Observation of inner surface of a cavity, a) using a high-resolution optical camera system, and b) defects observed.

-B. Cavity integration with plug-compatibility
+B. Cavity Integration with Plug-compatibility

 Since the SCRF technology and the cavity system construction in the ILC project may need to be shared by multiple regions and institutions, plug-compatible designs and interfaces are desired.
-The cavity shape and some components such as tuners may be optimized with plug-compatible designs within a prescribed cavity envelope, interfaced with common beam pipe flanges, input-coupler flanges, and functional parameters as shown in Fig. 11.
-The coupler configuration for the case of TESLA/XFEL type are illustrated in Fig. 12 [34].
+The cavity shape and some components such as tuners may be optimized with plug-compatible designs within a prescribed cavity envelope, interfaced with common beam pipe flanges, input-coupler flanges, and functional parameters as shown in Fig. 12.
+The coupler configuration for the case of TESLA/XFEL type is shown in Fig. 13 [35].
 Either cold or warm plug-compatible condition is to be settled.
-The plug-comatibility is an important guiding concept that benefits both the accelerator complex construction and the present R&D efforts.
+The b)

-Fig. 11.
-Cavity integration with plug-compatible interfaces
+Fig. 12. a) Cavity integration and b) plug-compatible interfaces.

-Fig. 12.
+Fig. 13.
 Input RF power coupler (XFEL type).